fastify/fastify-jwt/README.md

 ## API Spec

 ### fastify-jwt
 `fastify-jwt` is a fastify plugin.
 You must pass a `secret` to the `options` parameter.
-The `secret` can be a primitive type String, a function that returns a String or an object `{ private, public }`.
+The `secret` can be a primitive type String, a function or a promise that returns a String, or an object `{ private, public }`.

 In this object `{ private, public }` the `private` key is a string, buffer or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
 In case of a private key with passphrase an object `{ private: { key, passphrase }, public }` can be used (based on [crypto documentation](https://nodejs.org/api/crypto.html#crypto_sign_sign_private_key_output_format)), in this case be sure you pass the `algorithm` inside the signing options prefixed by the `sign` key of the plugin registering options).